Sophia Greisen

 Hi, I’m Sophia!

-I’d love to talk to you about navigating your first year and building connections while in vet school!
+I’d love to talk to you about anything vet school related!

 Areas of interest